 When is Laparoscopy needed?

-Laparoscopy is the surgery performed by using a thin, lighted tube put through a cut (incision) in the belly to look at the abdominal organs through camera.
+Laparoscopy or Laparoscopic surgery performed by using a thin, lighted tube put through a cut (incision) in the belly to look at the abdominal organs through camera.
 This technique is used to find problems such as cysts, adhesions and infection.

 Hysteroscopy: Performed in OT under local anesthesia or intravenous sedation.
 Hysteroscopy involves direct visualisation of uterine cavity and the cervical canal using a telescope like instrument known as Hysteroscope.
 It detects the presence of endometrium type, adhesion bands, polyps, uterine deformities (Septums), and tubes’ opening into uterine cavity.